- Stop 5G Updates & Accommodations Request Letter

 - EHtrust dot org - ordinance concepts, brief summaries;

-- Municipalities - look for in the news for towns which have passed the most recent, strongest ordinances and check the city clerks' page for the Municode or city code to see the ordinance.
+- Municipalities - look in the news for towns which have passed the most recent, strongest ordinances and check the city clerks' page for the Municode or city code to see the ordinance.

 Avoid the League of Cities or Verizon's model ordinances.